 Please do your bit by following the guidelines in full which means:

-- Pad holder must wear a mask and or protective face visor at all times.
+- Pad holder must wear a mask and goggles or mask and visor at all times.

-- They must also wear gloves and a suitable apron.
+- They must also wear disposable gloves and a suitable apron.

 - This equipment must be wiped down with a suitable sanitiser in between padding each new boxer.